Skip to main content

 Academic considerations

-The grounds for granting Study Leave or Unpaid Leave of absence is where the Executive Dean in consultation with the Head of School (for subject area) is satisfied that the proposed leave of absence is directly related to the further development of promising research activity or to the high quality of teaching.
+The grounds for granting Unpaid Leave of absence are where the Executive Dean in consultation with the Head of School (for subject area) is satisfied that the proposed leave of absence is directly related to the further development of promising research activity or to the high quality of teaching.
 The nature of the work is a matter for the member of staff concerned provided that it is academically relevant.

 The maximum period of Unpaid Leave of absence shall normally be one year; in the case of an application for more than one year, a fully argued case shall be presented on the lines of a research grant application to a Research Council or Foundation.

-In considering applications for either Study Leave or Unpaid Leave the Executive Dean, in discussion with the Head of School and/or course director of interdisciplinary courses whose teaching programme would be affected by the absence, will need to be satisfied that the staff member has made adequate provision for providing cover in their absence.
-In no department should more than one-quarter of the teaching hours be covered by postgraduate research students teaching on a part-time basis.
+In considering applications for Unpaid Leave the Executive Dean, in discussion with the Head of School and/or course director of interdisciplinary courses whose teaching programme would be affected by the absence, will need to be satisfied that the staff member has made adequate provision for providing cover in their absence.
+In no School should more than one-quarter of the teaching hours be covered by postgraduate research students teaching on a part-time basis.

-The member of staff applying for either Study Leave or Unpaid Leave needs to apply to their Executive Dean, via the Head of School, in good time before the proposed leave period.
+The member of staff applying for Unpaid Leave should apply to their Executive Dean, via the Head of School, in good time before the proposed leave period.
 Where such leave of one term or more is sought, applications should be sent to the Executive Dean, via the Head of School, and at least six months before the first day of term from which the leave is requested, accompanied by an outline of the proposed scheme for the leave, including the purpose, date and duration proposed.
 The submission should be accompanied by written comments about the application from the Head of School (for subject area) concerned.

 Financial and administrative arrangements